nayar-900/SE-assignment-2/README.md

 The above files include:
 1. One complete code file
-2. 5 separate functionality files
+2. 5 separate functionality code files
-3. 3 certificates files
+3. 3 certificate documents
-4. document for understanding the tasks
+4. A document for understanding the tasks